BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 - @ref:[Files can be added to an archive using `_self`](../delta/api/archives-api.md#payload)
 - @ref:[Indexing errors can now be listed and filtered](../delta/api/views/index.md#listing-indexing-failures)
 - @ref:[Multi fetch operation allows to get multiple resources in a single call](../delta/api/multi-fetch.md)
+- **Global User Interface Improvements:** Multi-type filter selection in "My Data" section, improved header menu behavior, and enhanced UI element uniformity.
+- **Data Explorer Enhancements:** New filtering and navigation features, fullscreen mode for Graph Flow, advanced mode beta, and improved navigation with back and forward buttons.
+- **Resource Management and Display:** Display of resources missing paths, clearer resource counts, introduction of Data Cart logic, and improved ACL checks.
+- **Code Editor and Studio Enhancements:** New URL copying feature in Code Editor, typo corrections and layout adjustments in the studio interface, and enhanced resource management tools.
+- **Operational Improvements:** Advanced search and filter capabilities, bulk request handling, new resource tagging features, and enhanced error handling mechanisms.
+- **Hotfixes and Minor Updates:** Addressing issues such as navigation speed, URL encoding in downloads, and UI glitches.

 A detailed list of changes included in the release can be found in the @ref:[release notes](v1.9-release-notes.md).